Armstrm6/DesktopApplicationTemplate/README.md

 Run the script any time the project dependencies or hooks need to be refreshed.

 ## Build the solution

+> **Note:** The Codex container lacks the WindowsDesktop runtime and cannot execute these commands.
+Windows collaborators should run them locally and provide the results for review.

 Restore NuGet packages and build all projects: